| Other Name(s):

 - blood in urine

-If you develop a rash or changes in the appearance of your skin along with any of the following symptoms, stop taking atazanavir and call your doctor immediately or get emergency medical treatment:
+If you develop a severe rash with any of the following symptoms, stop taking atazanavir and call your doctor immediately or get emergency medical treatment:

 - general ill feeling or 'flu-like' symptoms

 - blisters or peeling skin

 - swelling of your face or neck

 - painful, warm, or red lump under your skin

 Atazanavir may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at

 What should I know about STORAGE and DISPOSAL of this medication?